DTOcean/dtocean-maintenance/README.md

 https://github.com/DTOcean/dtocean-app) to use this package within the DTOcean ecosystem.

-* For python 2.7 only.
+\* For python 2.7 only.

-## maintenance
+## Installation

-maintenance and development of dtocean-maintenance uses the [Anaconda Distribution](https://www.anaconda.com/distribution/) (Python 2.7)
+Installation and development of dtocean-electrical uses the [Anaconda Distribution](https://www.anaconda.com/distribution/) (Python 2.7)

 ### Conda Package